benc-uk/dapr-store/README.md

 Access the store from http://localhost:9000/

-# Build and CI/CD
+# Working Locally

-A makefile is provided to assist working with the project, the main targets are:
+A makefile is provided to assist working with the project and building/running it, the main targets are:

 ```text
 help                 💬 This help message :)